 Maps: Angels Landing topographic map, location map for Zion Canyon.

-Start of the Trail: The trail to Angels Landing is popular and well maintained but rated strenuous and not recommended for anyone fearful of heights, a warning which applies mostly to the last section, as the path starts unspectacularly just north of Zion Lodge halfway along the scenic drive (shuttle stop number 5 - The Grotto), and initially follows the road through shady, tree-covered land then crosses the Virgin River on a footbridge.
-This part is the southern end of the West Rim Trail, a long cross country route that has a northern terminus at the Wildcat Trailhead near Lava Point in the far north of the park - 14.5 miles away.
-The path is paved at first and fairly level, before leaving the shade of the pine/oak trees and climbing steadily up the west side of the main canyon via many sharp switchbacks and then turning away along Refrigerator Canyon, a cool, sheltered side valley with dark, vertical walls of Navajo sandstone.
+Start of the Trail: Although the trail to Angels Landing is popular and well maintained, the route is rated strenuous and not recommended for anyone fearful of heights, a warning which applies mostly to the last section.
+The path starts unspectacularly just north of Zion Lodge halfway along the scenic drive (shuttle stop number 5 - The Grotto), initially following the road through shady, tree-covered land then crossing the Virgin River on a footbridge.
+This part is the southern end of the West Rim Trail, a long cross country route that has a northern terminus near Lava Point in the far north of the park - 14.5 miles away.
+The path is paved at first and fairly level, before leaving the shade of the pine/oak trees and climbing steadily up the west side of the main canyon via several sharp switchbacks and then turning away along Refrigerator Canyon, a cool, sheltered side valley lined by dark, vertical walls of Navajo sandstone.
 Tall Douglas fir trees grow here, one of the few places in the park where this species can be seen.
+The trail soon starts to climb above the canyon floor but an unofficial route follows the sandy streambed a little way, before being stopped by a dryfall.

-The Main Ascent: An even steeper series of switchbacks ('Walter's Wiggles' - 21 tight bends as the path ascends nearly 500 feet) leads up the east wall of Refrigerator Canyon to a narrow ridge, where the surfaced trail ends, although the West Rim Trail continues northwards.
-This bendy section is named after a former superintendent of Zion National Park, Walter Ruesch, who helped design the route.
-At the trail junction on top of the switchbacks (Scout Lookout), the last half mile of the path - the Angels Landing Trail - ascends southwards along the ridge to the summit, and is marked only by rock cairns, occasional steps carved in the rock and chains which have been fixed for safety at several particularly steep places.
-At some points, the ridge is only a few feet wide, with sheer drop-offs at either side, so great caution is advisable.
-In terms of statistics this might be the most dangerous trail in any national park; on April 27th 2010, a woman in her 60s fell 1,000 feet to her death from Scout Lookout, the ninth fatality here since 1983.
+The Main Ascent: An even steeper series of switchbacks (Walter's Wiggles - 21 tight bends as the path ascends nearly 400 feet) leads up the east wall of Refrigerator Canyon to the narrow saddle of Scout Lookout , where the surfaced trail ends, just before a junction where the West Rim Trail continues northwards.
+The switchbacks are named after a former superintendent of Zion National Park, Walter Ruesch, who helped design the route in the 1920s.
+At the trail junction, the last half mile of the path - the Angels Landing Trail - ascends southwards along the ridge to the summit, and is marked by rock cairns, occasional steps carved in the rock and chains which have been fixed for safety at several particularly steep places.
+At some points, the ridge is only a few feet wide, with sheer drop-offs at either side, so great caution is necessary.
+Unfortunately, because of the popularity of the hike, the slow progress of some people over the narrow sections, and the fact that for most of the way there is only one possible route, long queues can build up, and what could for some be a ten minute climb can take an hour or more.
+The summit is fairly flat for about 200 feet, so there is at least plenty of room for everyone once at the top.

-The Summit: The summit feels like the top of the world, although there are slightly higher cliffs visible in the distance, in all directions.
+Angel's Landing Summit: The summit feels like the top of the world, although there are slightly higher cliffs visible in the distance, in all directions.
 The views up and down Zion Canyon are of an almost mythical landscape of red and white mountains, with the river far below winding into the misty distance.
-The route to Angels Landing is rightly regarded as one of the most remarkable trails in the whole national park system.
+Other nearby summits include flat-topped Cathedral Mountain to the west, the Great White Throne to the south, Cable Mountain due east and Observation Point to the north, plus the slightly lower peak of the Organ, an eastwards continuation of the Angel's Landing promontory.

 |This famous trail climbs steeply up the cliffs on the west side of Zion Canyon for a panoramic view over the surrounding landscape.
 The final 0.5 miles is along a narrow ridge with sheer drops on either side; chains are provided to assist the ascent